How it works

 Shares and Float Size

-Every player has a fixed number of shares available, called their float.
-Limited-float players are rarer and more volatile.
-A small amount of buying activity moves their price more.
-Elite players with massive floats are more stable, like blue-chip stocks.
+Every player has a number of shares available, called their float, assigned when they first list based on their projected market cap.
+The larger the projected value, the more shares are issued.
+Limited-float players are rarer and more volatile: a small amount of buying moves their price more.
+Players with massive floats are more stable, like blue-chip stocks.
+(Stock splits, which adjust a player's share count over time, are coming in a future update.)

 ETFs: Diversify by Team or Position